Time and the Trickster

 The Doctor smiled at her and took a chip from the tray.
 "Thank you," he said before popping the chip in his mouth.
 He sighed and shook his head.
 "You're right I'm sure.
 I'm just not certain that they'll stay out of trouble."

 "Do they have mobiles?"
-Rose asked, "You could just call them."
+Rose asked as she barely contained a grin, "You could just call them."

 The Doctor chuckled as if enjoying a private joke.
 "I don't think that would help, even if either of them had a mobile they aren't exactly skilled with that technology."